theriex/digger/README.md

  * exPath: Where exported songs should be copied to.
  * spawn: Optional command to run when digger starts up.

-If you are running the packaged app, the digdat.json data file and diggerexport playlist folder are written to your user directory by default.
-If you are running a local copy of the project using node, then those files are written to the directory you are running from by default.
-If you are going to mix and match how you run digger, setting up ~/.digger_config.json ensures consistency.

 ## Install